If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 ﴿إِنَّ السَّاعَةَ آتِيَةٌ أَكَادُ أُخْفِيهَا﴾(Taha: 15)

-Here, "We" is the plural of majesty, which makes it clear that Judgment Day is an organized process completely under the control of Allah.
+Here, "We" is the plural of majesty, which makes it clear that Qiyamah is an organized process under the complete control of Allah.
 The One who created the universe in order will also end it in order.

 The Quran states decisively: